 Table of Contents

-What Is A Pro Ana Workout?
+What Is A Pro Ana Workout

-Pro Ana workouts include any workout routine that will take place with insufficient fueling in effort to
+Pro Ana workouts include any workout routine that will take place with insufficient fueling in effort to lose weight or bulk up.

-Signatures of pro ana workouts include:
+Common behaviors of pro ana workouts include:

 - Exercising while fasting

-- Improper refueling
+- Improper refueling after an intense work out

-- Insufficient carbohydrate intake to support workout
+- Insufficient carbohydrate intake to support your workout

 - Compulsive exercising

-- Insufficient total energy intake
+- Insufficient calorie intake

 - Female athlete triad in women athletes